AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md

 1. Complete the cell in the **isNew** column:

    * If the object you are importing is new, type **TRUE** to import the data in the row.
-   * If the object is already in Workfront, type **FALSE** to ignore the row.
+   * If the object is already in Workfront, **FALSE** must be in the column to ignore the row.

+     * Records that already exist in Workfront are not updated.
+     * If you downloaded a template with data, existing objects are already marked with **FALSE** and you do not need to type anything in the entire row.
+     * If you downloaded a blank template, you do not need to add new rows for existing objects.

 1. Complete the cell in the **ID** column in one of the following ways:

    * If the object you are importing is new (and you typed **TRUE** in the **isNew** column), specify any number for the ID.
 This number must be unique in the spreadsheet.

-   * If the object you are importing already exists in the Workfront system (and you typed **FALSE** in the **isNew** column), the ID must be the alpha-numeric GUID that exists in Workfront for that object.
+   * If the object you are importing already exists in the Workfront system (and **FALSE** is in the **isNew** column), the ID must be the alpha-numeric GUID that exists in Workfront for that object.

+     * Records that already exist in Workfront are not updated.
+     * If you downloaded a template with data, existing objects already contain the GUID as the ID and you do not need to type anything in the entire row.
+     * If you downloaded a blank template, you do not need to add new rows for existing objects.

       ![Sample ID for a Group](assets/kick-start-group-example.png)